Ángel Azteca Jr.: Professional wrestling career

 On July 18, 2008 Ángel Azteca Jr. took part in CMLL's annual Gran Alternativa tournament, a tournament where an experienced wrestler teams up with a newcomer. Ángel Azteca Jr. teamed up with Shocker but lost in the first round to tournament winners Último Guerrero and Dragón Rojo Jr. By the end of 2008 Ángel Azteca Jr. had begun to team with the brother duo of Ángel de Plata and Ángel de Oro to form a low-card trio called Los Ángeles Celestiales ("The Celestial Angels").
 On April 7, 2009 Ángel Azteca Jr. participated in a 10-man Torneo cibernetico elimination match for the vacant CMLL World Super Lightweight Championship.
-The other participants included Rey Cometa, Pegasso, Tiger Kid, Pólvora, Inquisidor, Súper Comando, Angel de Oro, Ángel de Plata and eventual winner Mascara Dorada.
+The other participants included Rey Cometa, Pegasso, Tiger Kid, Pólvora, Inquisidor, Súper Comando, Angel de Oro, Ángel de Plata and eventual winner Máscara Dorada.
 In late 2009 Los Ángeles Celestiales participated in a tournament to crown new Mexican National Trios Champion.
 The team lost in the first round to Los Cancerberos del Infierno Virus, Pólvora and Euforia.

 Talks of a serious feud against Arkangel de la Muerte arose in early 2010, playing off the fact that Arkangel de la Muerte was the wrestler that unmasked the original Ángel Azteca and that Junior wanted revenge for that deed.
 No Lucha de Apuesta, mask vs. mask match, has been announced yet as the storyline between the two is in its very early stages. Ángel Azteca Jr. was one of 12 men who put their mask on the line as part of a 12-man steel cage match in the main event of the 2010 Infierno en el Ring.
 He worked together with his fellow Ángeles Celestiales throughout the match and managed to escape as the sixth man out of the cage.
 In the end, Ángel de Oro defeated Fabián el Gitano in the Lucha de Apueta portion of the match to unmask him.